Working with doctors and nurses

-If your family doesn’t have this kind of insurance (or enough of it), you may be able to get Medicaid.
-Basically, this is insurance from the government for people with low incomes.
-You and your family can learn more about Medicaid..
+If your family can't afford insurance, you may be able to get Medicaid.
+This is basically insurance from the government for people with low incomes.
+You and your family can learn more about Medicaid.

-If your family earns too much money to get Medicaid, they may be able to get CHIP.
+If your family earns too much money to get Medicaid, they may be able to get CHIP for you.
 CHIP, or Children’s Health Insurance Program, is low-cost health insurance for kids.
 Click to learn more about CHIP.

 If you have certain disabilities, you may be able to get Medicare.
 This is another kind of insurance from the government.
 You can get more information online.